han16/shengtonghan.github.io/_pages/teaching.md

   * PH 711 Intermediate Biostatistics
   * PH 718 Data Management and Visualization in R
   * PH 722 An introduction to Bayesian Statistics (developed)
+  * PH 895 Research and Thesis for MS in Biostatistics